ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ npm install -g ionic@beta
 ```

-> Make sure you have NodeJS installed.
-Download the installer [here](https://nodejs.org/en/).
-It's best to get the 5x version of node for stability.
+Make sure you have NodeJS installed.
+Download the installer [here](https://nodejs.org/dist/latest-v5.x/) or use your favorite package manager.
+It's best to get the 5x version of node along with the 3x version of npm.
+This offers the best in stability and speed for building.

 > Unfamiliar with NPM?
 Learn more about it and what packages we use [here](/docs/v2/resources/using-npm/)

 Worried about your V1 Ionic projects?
 Don't worry!
 The beta release has all the functionality to work with both V1 projects and V2 projects.